Wealth Product Redemptions Are Under Control as Money Pours Into Chinese Stocks, Experts Say

 / SOURCE: Yicai

-October is an intensive month for policy introduction, meaning that the bond market still faces disruption risks, said Jin Yi, a fixed income analyst at Guohai Securities.
-The yield of 10-year treasury bonds may fluctuate between 2.1 percent and 2.2 percent in the short term, he predicted.
+October is an intense month for policy announcements, so the bond market still faces disruption risks, said Jin Yi, a fixed income analyst at Guohai Securities.
+The yield on 10-year Treasury bills may fluctuate between 2.1 percent and 2.2 percent in the short term, he predicted.

 Editor: Futura Costaglione